readable111/Crop-Hero/MPM/mpm.md

 Second, I will discuss how I determined the length of the common suffix.
 This function uses a while loop to assess the strings.
 The while loop has two conditions.
 The first condition ensures that the found suffix length is less than the length of the shortest string.
 The second condition compares two characters, one from each string.
 The character’s index is equal to the string’s length minus 1 and minus the found suffix length, meaning that the while loop starts at the end when the found suffix length is 0 and moves forward.
 I multiply the final found suffix length by –1 as I need a negative length to properly slice up the strings.

 ## Installation & Setup <a name="setup"></a>
+### Package Management <a name="pkg_mgmt"></a>
+#### Importing Libraries <a name="import_libs"></a>
+*Author: Daniel*

+When you need to import/install a new library, please use either `npm install --save <YourLibrary>` or `npm install --save-dev <YourLibrary>`.
+The former will add it to the dependencies list in package.json while the latter adds it to the devDependencies list.

+There are two other commands which can import libraries but which should not be used.
+Namely, they are `npx expo install <YourLibrary>` and `yarn add <YourLibrary>`.
+These commands do not properly save the libraries in package.json and use a different package manager.
+While expo can handle having both the npm and yarn package managers, it can create some conflicts with jest and requires that you import every library twice.

+### Running The Program <a name="run_program"></a>
+#### Starting Expo Go <a name="start_expo"></a>
+*Author: Daniel*

+Start Expo Go by executing `npx expo start` from a command line at the root directory of the repo.
+#### Starting The Test Suite <a name="start_tests"></a>
+*Author: Daniel*

+Start the full test suite by executing `npm test` from a command line at the root directory of the repo.

+To run only a specific test fil, execute `npm test -- BillingDetails.test.jsx` from a command line at the root directory of the repo.
+Since this file is in \_\_tests\_\_ which is in the root directory, a directory is not necessary in the command.

+If you want to update the snapshots, you can execute either `npm run updateTestSnapshots` or `npm test -- -u BillingDetails.test.jsx` from a command line at the root directory of the repo.

 ## Maintenance Tasks <a name="maint"></a>
 ### Adding a New Page <a name="add_page"></a>